 To be classified as qualified stock options, certain conditions must be met, including:

-Include special conditions, representations or covenants in relation to anti-corruption, other than those relating to compliance with laws in general and certain boilerplate representations about non-affiliation with organised crime.
+It is uncommon to conduct specific anti-corruption due diligence.
+On the other hand, investment documents sometimes include special conditions, representations or covenants in relation to anti-corruption, other than those relating to compliance with laws in general and certain boilerplate representations about non-affiliation with organised crime.

-An individual director who is involved in (whether by conspiracy, aiding or abetting) a bribery of a domestic or foreign public officer, is subject to criminal penalties (Criminal Law and the Unfair Competition Provision Law).
+An individual director who is involved in a bribery of a domestic or foreign public officer, whether by conspiracy, aiding or abetting, is subject to criminal penalties (Criminal Law and the Unfair Competition Provision Law).
 Penalties include imprisonment and/or a fine.
 Unless conspiracy, aiding or abetting is found, the other directors are not subject to a criminal penalty.